glic3rinu/passlib/docs/modular_crypt_format.rst

           appears to provide hash support matching that of a typical Linux system.

 .. [#cta] :class:`!cta_pbkdf2_sha1` and :class:`!dlitz_pbkdf2_sha1` both use
           the same identifier.
+While there are other internal differences, they can be quickly distinguished
-They can be distinguished by the fact that cta hashes will always end in ``=``, while dlitz hashes contain no ``=`` at all.
+          by the fact that cta hashes will always end in ``=``, while dlitz hashes contain no ``=`` at all.